-To make your own light brown sugar, mix 1 cup (200 grams) of granulated white sugar with 1 tablespoon (15 ml) of molasses.
-If you need dark brown sugar, increase the molasses to 2 tablespoons (30 ml).
+To make your own light brown sugar, mix 1 cup, or 200 grams (g), of granulated white sugar with 1 tablespoon (tbsp.), or 15 milliliters (mL), of molasses.
+If you need dark brown sugar, increase the molasses to 2 tbsp.
+(30 mL).

-Summary To make your own brown sugar, mix 1 tablespoon (15 ml) of molasses with 1 cup (200 grams) of granulated white sugar.
+To make your own brown sugar, mix 1 tbsp.
+(15 mL) of molasses with 1 cup (200 g) of granulated white sugar.

 Traditionally, brown sugar is made using a mix of granulated white sugar and molasses.